osinstom/osinstom.github.io/_posts/2019-08-07-vxlan-tunneling-in-p4.md

 The downstream ingress is responsible for determining the value of the VNI identifier that will be used to encapsulate L2 packet by the downstream egress.

+## Running example

+In order to run example I have used [p4app](https://github.com/p4lang/p4app/), which is really nice and simple tool (based on Docker and Mininet) to test P4 programs.
+I have heard about p4app at the last [IEEE NetSoft conference](https://netsoft2019.ieee-netsoft.org/), good to was there!

+I have also configured Mininet with staticArp(), so that I didn't have to implement [ARP handling mechanism for VXLAN endpoints](https://blogs.vmware.com/vsphere/2013/05/vxlan-series-how-vtep-learns-and-creates-forwarding-table-part-5.html).
+It requires more complex P4 logic and for the sake of simplicity I have omitted this part of VTEP's functionality in the P4 program.